yqmao17/yqmao17.github.io/aboutme.md

 - Implement ML/DL algorithms on reconfigurable hardware with the objective to speedup the execution and reduce power requirements.
 - Currently, I am working on quantization of neural networks.
 - Related skills & knowledge: Deep Learning, PyTorch, Parallel Computing, OpenCL, FPGA with High-Level Synthesis

+#### Autonomous Vehicles Research at [ECE@ILLINOIS](ece.illinois.edu)
+- General topic: The interaction between pedestrians and autonomous vehicles.
+- One year undergraduate research experience, and leads to a Senior Thesis
+- Start in August 2020.

 ### Skills
 - Programming: C/C++, Python, SystemVerilog